LOS ANGELES PERIODONTIST CASE STUDIES

 He trusted us to restore his smile and with thorough communication and several visits, he left confident with his results, and achieved his dream smile!

 After a proper diagnosis, Dr. Aalam determined that multiple dental implants would be the best solution for improving this patient’s smile.
 Dental implants are the optimal solution because they are a permanent way to restore a beautiful, natural looking smile.
 During the initial consultation, Dr. Aalam found that this patient experienced minor bone loss, as well as gum recession over the right canine.
 Dr. Aalam communicated the diagnosis thoroughly and created a personalized treatment plan for this patient.

 First, a bone and tissue graft needed to be done in order to prepare the mouth for permanent dental implants.
 Permanent dental implants are placed directly in the jaw bone, and replace the tooth roots.
-Because the patient lacked the adequate bone density needed to sustain the implants, Dr. Aalam completed a bone graft, and grafted it to the existing bone to strengthen the supporting bone.
-Under IV sedation, a tissue graft was also performed to treat the gum recession above the right canine.
-Tissue from the patient’s mouth was taken and grafted to the gum to restore the gum line and lost tissue.
+If a patient lacks the adequate bone density needed to sustain multiple dental implants, a bone graft must be completed in order to create a foundation for the implants.
+Bone grafting is the process of restoring the lost or damaged bone in the jaw, often caused by untreated periodontal disease.

 Next, utilizing advanced technology, a scan of the patient’s mouth was complete, and we created a mold to determine exactly how the implants would be placed and what the results would entail.
 The gum and bone were allowed time to heal, and during the patient’s next visit, he received his permanent dental implants.
 The implants were anchored securely into the bone, and completed with temporary restorations so the patient would have what appears to be a complete smile, while the tissue around the implants healed, and the Osseointegration process occurred.
 This is the process which allows for the implants posts to naturally fuse to the jawbone.